Azure-Samples/MachineLearningSamples-tdsp/Readme.md

 * Modeling
 * Deployment

-The above should ideally be followed by customer acceptance
+The above should ideally be followed by customer acceptance.

+For reference, see a much more [detailed description of the TDSP life-cycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/team-data-science-process-lifecycle-detail.md).

 ## Project planning and execution
 If you would like to follow [Visual Studio Online (Team Services)](https://azure.microsoft.com/en-us/services/visual-studio-team-services/) for planning, management and execution of your Data Science projects, detailed instructions are provided [here](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/team-data-science-process-project-execution.md).

 ## Release Notes
 This is an **early preview (Sept 2016)** release of [TDSP](https://github.com/Azure/Microsoft-TDSP).
 We are continuously improving TDSP based on our further accumulated experience, and customer feedback.
 Stay tuned for future releases.

 ## Ask Questions.
 We would love to hear back from you.
 Should you have any questions or suggestions, please create a new discussion thread on the [Issues Tab](https://github.com/Azure/Microsoft-TDSP/issues).